einsteinpy/einsteinpy/README.rst

 * SymPy, for symbolic calculations related to GR.
 * Numba, for accelerating the code

-EinstienPy is usually tested on Linux, Windows and OS X on Python 3.5, 3.6 and 3.7 against latest NumPy.
+EinsteinPy is usually tested on Linux, Windows and OS X on Python 3.5, 3.6, 3.7 and 3.8 against latest NumPy.

 ==============  ===============  ===================
 Platform        Site             Status